-- 1. Asterisked characteristics (TG Template: Chapter 7: column 1, header row 2) - 1.1 The General Introduction (Chapter 4.8: Table: Functional Categories of Characteristics) states that asterisked characteristics are "characteristics that are important for the international harmonization of variety descriptions."
-The criteria for selecting a characteristic as an asterisked characteristic are that: - (a) it must be a characteristic included in the Test Guidelines; - (b) it should always be examined for DUS and included in the variety description by all members of the Union except when the state of expression of a preceding characteristic or regional environmental conditions render this inappropriate; - (c) it must be useful for the international harmonization of variety descriptions;
+- 1. Asterisked characteristics (Chapter 7) - 1.1 The General Introduction (Chapter 4.8: Table: Functional Categories of Characteristics) states that asterisked characteristics are "characteristics that are important for the international harmonization of variety descriptions."
+The criteria for selecting a characteristic as an asterisked characteristic are that: - (a) it must be a characteristic included in the Test Guidelines; - (b) it should always be examined for DUS and included in the variety description by all members of the Union except when the state of expression of a preceding characteristic or regional environmental conditions render this inappropriate; - (c) it must be useful for the international harmonization of variety descriptions; - (d) particular care should be taken before selection of disease resistance characteristics.

-- (d) particular care should be taken before selection of disease resistance characteristics. - 1.2 It should be clarified that criterion (b) is worded to ensure that members of the Union which are not able to examine the characteristic do not use this as a reason to object to the characteristic being agreed as an asterisked characteristic.
+- 1.2 It should be clarified that criterion (b) is worded to ensure that members of the Union which are not able to examine the characteristic do not use this as a reason to object to the characteristic being agreed as an asterisked characteristic.
 Thus, any characteristic which satisfies the criteria and, in particular, is useful for the international harmonization of variety descriptions should be selected as an asterisked characteristic, even if it cannot be examined for all varieties or by all members of the Union.
-The upper limit on the number of asterisked characteristics should, therefore, be determined by the number which are required to provide useful internationally harmonized variety descriptions.

-2. Grouping characteristics (TG Template: Chapter 5.3)
+The number of asterisked characteristics should, therefore, be determined by the characteristics which are required to achieve useful internationally harmonized variety descriptions. - 2.
+Grouping characteristics (Chapter 5.3)